 Applications will be considered from private sector/independent organisations, schools/educational settings, grassroot projects, sports clubs, not for profit voluntary and community organisations.
-Details of eligibility of voluntary and community organisations can be found at - Definition of voluntary and community Sector.
+Details of eligibility of voluntary and community organisations can be found at Shared Definition of the Voluntary and Community Sector.